 Using reliable A/B testing, you can verify the changes made to the site.
 You will know whether a particular change was good or bad for your revenue.
 No guessing, and no risk: you apply only the best tweaks that will skyrocket your conversion rate.

 You could say: ok, but a single test is not a redesign, it’s just a minor Call To Action tweak.
 That’s right.
 But if you focus on testing individual elements separately, with a little patience those small changes could result in a great, cutting-edge website, that has not only a nice, new “look and feel”, but also can create great profits.

 If you can still find a few reasons why you should do a redesign: take a look at CrazyEgg “7 Bad Reasons to Redesign Your Website” list.
 If you find your argument on that list – hold back on your redesign and focus on an effective conversion rate optimization process.

-There is, in fact, only one good reason for a redesign: and that is if you have reached the local maximum.
+There is, in fact, only one good reason for a ecommerce website redesign process: and that is if you have reached the local maximum.

 Mind you, always be careful about declaring that you are on your Local Maximum point.
 You can only know this when you have already tried tons of A/B tests to get there (testing random crap doesn’t count).

 Another point is that, you do not have to conduct a redesign in a classic manner.
 By classic manner I mean a waterfall project, where only the end product – the whole website – is presented to your customers.
 What I would suggest is that you prepared the whole graphic design of the new website and then test particular templates step by step.

 With this approach you will defend yourself against conversion rate and traffic drops.
 Coming up with a better design is not an easy job.
 I remember that with one of our clients we had to test 7 different product pages to end with one, that was at least a little bit better than the original one.
 Without a proper approach they could easily get themselves in trouble!